Submental (Under Chin) Contouring: Neck Liposuction, CoolSculpting®, or KYBELLA®? (Updated 2025)

 It is important for patients to understand that sometimes the contour deformity is a smaller or receding chin and mandible.
 Or other times it is an anatomical variant called a low hyoid.
 With so many different anatomical situations, it is no wonder that patients are perplexed about what they are looking for—they first have to understand their own unique anatomy before they can progress to treatment options.

-When there is submental fat (with or without side neck fat), the treatment options are KYBELLA®, CoolScultping, and liposuction.
-These three methods all permanently remove the fat.
+When submental fat is present (with or without side neck fat), the treatment options include medical spa procedures such as KYBELLA and CoolScultping, and surgical liposuction.
+These three methods all permanently remove under chin fat.

 KYBELLA